COVID-19 Information (Birmingham Women’s and Children’s NHS Foundation Trust)

 - There is not a designated drop-off point.

-- The Chapel is/are located on the first floor of the Hospital.
+- Fundraising Hub is/are located on the right of the main corridor.

-- Access to the Chapel is via the Main Hospital entrance.
+- Access to Fundraising Hub is via the Main Hospital entrance.

-- There is ramped/sloped access to the Chapel.
+- There is step free access to Fundraising Hub.

-- The Chapel is approximately 43m from the lift.
+- Fundraising Hub is approximately 41m from the Main Hospital entrance.

 - There is flooring in corridors which is shiny and could cause issues with glare or look slippery to some people.